rui-vp-fernandes/models/specs/howto.md

 Data Models have been defined in relation to the FIWARE reference data context model ([NGSI v2](http://fiware.github.io/specifications/ngsiv2/stable/)).
-While this does not imply that they cannot be used outside of the NGSI context model, it does however indicate that some of [design principles](guidelines.md) have been driven by that.
-This also implicitly means that Data Models will follow the evolution of FIWARE platform, [NGSI-LD](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/004/01.01.01_60/gs_CIM004v010101p.pdf) mappings will be added to all existing Data Models in the medium term.
+While this does not imply that they cannot be used outside of the NGSI context model, it does however indicate that some of [design principles](https://github.com/smart-data-models/data-models/blob/master/guidelines.md) have been driven by that.
+This also implicitly means that Data Models will follow the evolution of FIWARE platform, [NGSI-LD](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/004/01.01.01_60/gs_CIM004v010101p.pdf) mappings are being added to all existing Data Models.

 ## General principles